BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 - `bootVolume` (optional:None) takes name or id of a boot volume and boots from that volume if given.
 - `bootFromVolume` (optional:False) if True, the instance will boot from a volume created for this purpose.
 - `terminateBootVolume` (optional:True) if True, the boot volume will be terminated when the server is terminated.
-- `volumeSize` (optional:50) if a boot volume is created, this sets its size.
+- `bootVolumeSize` (optional:50) if a boot volume is created, this sets its size.

 ##### Find your active `images`